Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding: Introduction

 In~\Cref{sec:evaluation}, we perform extensive end-to-end experiments and ablation studies to demonstrate the effectiveness of \sys.
-We implement \sys on top of Hugging Face (and Accelerate)~\cite{wolf2019huggingface, accelerate} with CUDA Graphs~\cite{cuda, paszke2019pytorch}.
-We show that \sys achieves up to $4.04\times$ speedup for Llama2-7B on a single A100 GPU and $9.96\times$ for Llama2-70B in the offloading setting on an L40 GPU.
-The latency of Llama2-70B offloading on L40 can be reduced to 0.56 s/token with \Sys while the inference speed of state-of-the-art offloading system (DeepSpeed-Zero-Inference~\cite{aminabadi2022deepspeed}) is 5.5 s/token and 11 s/token for Huggingface Accelerate~\cite{wolf2019huggingface, accelerate} {\bf cpu offload API}.
-We also present ablation studies to show that: (1) the \sys tree structure can generate up to $33\%$ more tokens per decoding step compared to $k$ independent sequences (tree size $\leq 512$), demonstrating better scalability; (2) the \sys sampling and verification algorithm is robust to the choice of hyperparameters (temperature, top-$p$), providing up to $65\%$ and $27\%$ speedup compared to SpecInfer and top-$k$ sampling and verification algorithms, respectively; (3) the \sys hardware-aware tree optimizer can automatically select the best tree size and depth for different hardware.
+We implement \sys on top of Hugging Face~\cite{wolf2019huggingface} with CUDA Graphs~\cite{cuda, paszke2019pytorch}.
+We show that \sys achieves up to $4.04\times$ speedup for Llama2-7B on a single A100 GPU and $9.5\times$ for Llama3-70B-Instruct in the offloading setting on an L40 GPU.
+The latency of Llama3-70B-Instruct offloading on L40 can be reduced to 0.60 s/token with \Sys while the inference speed of state-of-the-art offloading system (DeepSpeed-Zero-Inference~\cite{aminabadi2022deepspeed}) is 5.7 s/token.
+We also present ablation studies to show that: (1) the \sys tree structure can generate up to $33\%$ more tokens per decoding step compared to $k$ independent sequences (tree size $\leq 512$), demonstrating better scalability; (2) the \sys sampling and verification algorithm is robust to the choice of hyperparameters (temperature, top-$p$), providing up to $65\%$ and $27\%$ speedup compared to SpecInfer and top-$k$ sampling and verification algorithms, respectively.